Ri0n/QtNote/plugins/xmpppubsub/PROTOXEP.md

 Publication is not transactional: after interruption, a content record can be newer than the index.
 Readers MUST regard the index revision as authoritative;
 writers SHOULD retry or repair incomplete publication.

+### Concurrent updates and conflict resolution

+The revision comparison above is optimistic rather than an atomic compare-and-swap.
+Two writers can load the same revision, both pass the check, and publish different child revisions with the same `parentRevision`.
+These are called *sibling revisions*.
+The last index item accepted by the PubSub service is the visible remote version, but the other edit MUST NOT be silently lost by a client that still has its plaintext or durable draft.

+Conflict detection and conflict resolution are separate concerns.
+This protocol requires a client to preserve the losing local edit and expose it to a resolution policy; it does not prescribe a user interface or merge algorithm.
+A policy MAY merge the versions, retain the draft for a later decision, discard it with explicit user consent, or publish it as a new note with a new note ID.
+Publishing a conflict copy MUST clear the old revision and parent-revision metadata so that it is a genuine create operation rather than another update of the contested item.

+QtNote's default lossless policy keeps the server winner under the original note ID and publishes the losing local edit as a new note titled `<title> (conflict <local time>)`.
+It also notifies the user.
+For a conflict detected before publication, the remote note is passed directly to the policy.
+For sibling revisions detected from a PEP event after publication, only the installation that authored the displaced cached revision creates the copy;
+other installations simply converge on the server winner. `originId` is used to make that ownership decision and avoid duplicate conflict copies.

+Conflict drafts SHOULD be persisted before invoking an interactive or asynchronous resolver.
+A crash, restart, resolver cancellation, or temporary publication failure MUST NOT discard the losing edit.

 Example index publication: